nelstrom/vim-pml/README.md

 TextMate style snippets for PML
 -------------------------------

 Installing [SnipMate][s] will enable you to use TextMate-style snippets.
-This pml.vim bundle includes snippets which you will find useful when working with PML files.
+This pml.vim bundle includes [useful snippets for working with PML files][snips].

 Follow the installation instructions on the [SnipMate project page][s], or use the [github mirror of SnipMate][sg] to install with Pathogen.